 Synology DS1618+: State of the art web interface

 The DS1618+ is not a plug and play storage device.
-But those comfortable with networking and computers can figure it out pretty fast, thanks to the server’s DSM operating system, of which the web interface behaves just like that of a native operation system, such as Windows 10 or Mac OS.
+But those comfortable with networking and computers can figure it out pretty fast, thanks to the server’s DSM operating system.
+The web interface behaves like a native operation system, such as Windows 10 or Mac OS.

 There are hundreds of free applications.
 Each of them adds a function or feature to the server.
 You can also use apps from third parties.
 Generally, with Synology NAS servers, the possibility is almost endless and limited only by a particular server’s power and the number of drive bays.
 And that means the more drive bays, the more options you’ll get.

 As mentioned above, the DS1618+ shares the same set of hundreds of universal apps with other Synology servers, including the DS218+.
 Below is the list of some of that I highly recommend.
 They all worked very well in my trial, and each deserves a full review of its own.